Piocreat G12 Pellet 3D Printer: Industrial FGF 3D Printing Machine with Large Build Volume

 The mainboard of the Piocreat G12 is the CR6WU220525S14, a feature-rich controller supporting dual extruders, servo motors, auto-leveling, and multiple industrial connectivity options.

-Technical diagram of piocreat g12 3D printer circuit board, labeled components include nozzles, fans, servos, drive units, and sensor connections.
+Technical diagram of piocreat g12 3D printer's control board, labeled components for nozzle control, temperature, and emergency stop.

 What are the power supply specifications of the G12 FGF?